trealla-prolog/trealla/README.md

 		baz([cstr, cstr], cstr)
 	]).
 ```
-There is an example using SQLITE.
-First make sure SQLITE is installed
+This is an example using SQLITE.
+Given the code in
-on your system, then, given the code in *samples/sqlite3.pl*...
+*samples/sqlite3.pl*...

 ```console
 	:- use_module(library(sqlite3)).